Typing in Yiddish on a Mac

 alt text

-Step 6: At this point, you are good to go.
-You can click on the flag near your computer’s clock/battery life meter to change languages.
-If you’d like to set a shortcut to switch between languages more quickly, you can do so in System Settings > Keyboard > Keyboard Shortcuts > Input Sources, and set a keyboard shortcut (e.g., Ctrl+Space) to Select the previous input source.
+If you’d like to set a custom keyboard shortcut to switch between languages, you can do so in System Settings > Keyboard > Keyboard Shortcuts > Input Sources, and set a keyboard shortcut (e.g., Ctrl+Space) to Select the previous input source.
 This has the function of going back and forth, say, between the US English and Yiddish keyboards.

 Now, how to use the keyboard.